-The Directors acknowledge the importance of good corporate governance and have chosen to apply the Quoted Companies Alliance Corporate Governance Code (the ‘QCA Code’).
+The Board of C4X Discovery (“C4XD” or the “Company”) acknowledge the importance of good corporate governance and have chosen to apply the Quoted Companies Alliance Corporate Governance Code (the ‘QCA Code’).
 The QCA Code was developed in consultation with several significant institutional small company investors, as an alternative corporate governance code applicable to AIM companies.
 The QCA Code identifies ten principles to be followed to enable companies to deliver growth in long term shareholder value, encompassing an efficient, effective and dynamic management framework accompanied by good communication to promote confidence and trust.

-The sections below set out the ways in which the Group applies the ten principles of the QCA Code in support of the Group’s medium to long-term success.
+The sections below set out the ways in which the Company applies the ten principles of the QCA Code in support of the Company’s medium to long-term success.

 1. Establish a strategy and business model which promote long-term value for shareholders

 C4XD is committed to becoming the world’s most productive Drug Discovery Engine, supplying the pharmaceutical industry with a sustainable source of commercially attractive drug assets.
 We pursue programmes in areas of high unmet medical need that are commercially attractive, committing our resources to the discovery of novel therapeutic targets and the generation new drug molecules which act against these targets.
 Our sustainability will be driven by reinvesting the revenue generated through early stage licensing deals back into our Drug Discovery Engine, maximising value for our shareholders.